Entries Close 18/11/21 > Shortlist Announced 6/12/21 > Shortlist Drinks 15/12/21 > Interviews 7/1/22 > Awards 3/2/22

 Hey you!
 Yes you there, are you procrastinating over that MIMA entry?
 Putting it on the to-do list for another time?
 Well here’s the bad news, it won’t write itself but there is some good news too, help is at hand!

-Here she shares her 5 tips for success, and you might find them a little different to ones you’ve read before!
+Here are our top 5 tips for success, and you might find them a little different to ones you’ve read before!

 Be genuine and show your passion